 To see if your deck can support the weight of a fire pit, follow these steps:

-- Determine the weight of the fire pit as well as any additional accessories required.
+- Determine the weight of the fire pit and any additional accessories required.

 - Add it to the weight of your outdoor furniture and the number of persons that will be on the deck at the same time.

 - Compare this sum to the maximum weight capacity of your deck.

 - If you are unsure about the weight capacity of your deck, you should consult a structural engineer.

 The Cove Gas Fire Bowl is an excellent choice for your deck.
 It’s built of tough, lightweight glass-fiber reinforced concrete and has risers on the bottom for extra clearance from the ground.